April 2025 Newsletter

 Open to all students from the Launceston area in grades 3 – 6.

-More information and entry forms for 2024 is available here: https://launcestonhistory.org.au/activities/history-prize/
+More information for 2025 is available here: https://launcestonhistory.org.au/activities/history-prize/

 ALSO